dotnet/winforms/Documentation/building-guidelines.md

 * Other times, the error occurs elsewhere in MSBuild, and you need to examine the logs.
  * The logs are generated at log\$(BuildConfig)\Build.binlog
  * The file format is an MSBuild Binary Log.
 Install the [MSBuild Structured Log Viewer](http://msbuildlog.com/) to read them.

+## Creating a package
+* The winforms package is intended for Microsoft internal consumption only.
+However, if you want to create the package locally, just pass -pack to the build command:
+ * ```.\build -pack```